Is 1st Source Stock a Good Investment?

 Buy

-Our advice module provides unbiased investment recommendation that can be used to complement current average analyst sentiment on 1st Source.
-Our advice engine provides an advice for the firm potential to grow from the perspective of an investor's risk tolerance and investing horizon.
+Macroaxis provides unbiased investment recommendation on 1st Source that should be used to complement current analysts and expert consensus on 1st Source.
+Our trade advice engine determines the company's potential to grow exclusively from the perspective of an investors' current risk tolerance and investing horizon.
 To make sure 1st Source is not overpriced, please confirm all 1st Source fundamentals, including its total debt, price to earnings to growth, and the relationship between the net income and cash flow from operations .
-Given that 1st Source has a number of shares shorted of 209.01 K, we suggest you to validate 1st Source market performance and probability of bankruptcy to ensure the company can sustain itself in the current economic cycle given your prevailing risk tolerance and investing horizon.
+Given that 1st Source has a number of shares shorted of 210.6 K, we suggest you to validate 1st Source market performance and probability of bankruptcy to ensure the company can sustain itself in the current economic cycle given your prevailing risk tolerance and investing horizon.

 Market Performance